sonuphysics/esta25/docs/index.md

 ## Acknowledgements

 Thank you to all those who have supported, discussed, and interacted with me throughout my academic career.
-Special thanks to *Dr. Savita Saini* for the motivation to start and supporting at every phase of the project, her support for the family when I was busy working in the weekends is beyond words.
+Special thanks to *Dr. Savita Saini* for the motivation to start and supporting at every phase of the project, her support for the family when I was busyrworking in the weekends is beyond words.